 What does that mean?
 It means a significantly reduced likelihood of severe head injuries (the most serious type of playground injury) and the most frequent cause of death from playground fall-related accidents.

 “Critical height” is defined as the “maximum height below which a life-threatening head injury would not be expected to occur.”
 These properties differ by the playground surface material.
 For instance, with rubber mulch, if the playground equipment fall height is 8 feet, the mulch must be 6 inches deep.
 If PIP is used as a protective safety surface, a depth of 3.5 inches is required.

 No Fault Safety Surface is made with a combination of EPDM or TPV rubber granules and a cushion layer of rubber that is poured-in-place on-site.
-It’s “Americans With Disabilities Act” approved for indoor and outdoor applications, low maintenance, and freeze/thaw resistant.
-The complete No Fault Safety Surface System provides a resilient, porous, and seamless playground safety surface that is known to be the absolute best playground safety surface available for fall protection.
-To learn more, give us a call today!
+It’s “Americans With Disabilities Act (ADA)” approved for indoor and outdoor applications, low maintenance, and freeze/thaw resistant.
+The complete No Fault Safety Surface System provides a resilient, porous, and unitary playground safety surface that is known to be the absolute best playground safety surface available for fall protection.
+To learn more, contact us today!

 Beautiful things come in small packages!
 No Fault partnered with Jefcoat Recreation to provide our No Fault Safety Surface in a stunning blue color for Edna’s Child Development Center in Gulfport, MS. Safety and beauty combine to make this a very appealing place for kids to play.
 The attractive Miracle Recreation play equipment provided by Jefcoat has a clever “general store” theme along with the letters of the alphabet to spark children’s imaginations and set the stage for learning.

 Ms. Edna Nelson, owner, stated, “The children and I love the surfacing!
 It is really soft to walk on.”